This site depends on JavaScript to run. Please enable it or upgrade to a modern browser that supports it.

 Inspire and engage employees

-The talent shortage is well documented, but investments in robotics and automation are proven to attract new recruits to supply chain.
+Investments in robotics and automation are proven to attract new recruits to supply chain.
 Scope Recruiting, a staffing agency serving supply chain and operations, recently noted, “The industry has become increasingly complex, with technology and data analytics driving efficiency and innovation.
 However, the supply chain talent pool has not kept pace with these changes, resulting in a shortage of skilled professionals.”

 Stephane Rolland, DELMIA Robotics Roles Portfolio Director explains, “Thanks to robotic simulation, we can evaluate and implement changes to ensure a different scenario or outcome.
 This all helps us to plan the best protocol for the production.”

 Discover the countless possibilities of robotics and automation with ASCM’s Supply Chain Technology Certificate.
-The program explores artificial intelligence, robotics and how to apply these solutions in supply chain organizations to significantly heighten productivity.

 About the Author